 If you’re struggling to incorporate multi-touch attribution into your marketing analytics strategy, you’re not alone.
-Various technological and financial limitations make multi-touch complicated for the average business to do efficiently and accurately.
+Technological and financial limitations make efficient and accurate multi-touch complicated for the average business.

-This post should help guide you through what makes multi-touch attribution so difficult and how to excel at it.
-Let’s get going!
+This post will guide you through what makes multi-touch attribution so difficult and how to excel at it.

 Why Multi-Touch Attribution Is So Complicated

-As the name implies, multi-touch attribution incorporates the tracking and valuation of multiple parts of your digital marketing campaigns.
+As the name implies, multi-touch attribution tracks and assigns value to multiple parts of your digital marketing campaigns.

-The more complex any given campaign, and the more comprehensive the data set you want to analyze, the more complicated your attribution calculations will become.
-Which is why things can get so muddy so fast.
+Now, the more complex a campaign is, the more comprehensive the data set you want to analyze will be.
+And the more complicated your attribution calculations will become.

 For the most part, multi-touch attribution’s complexity can be divided into three major categories:

-These three challenges are the primary culprits when it comes to attribution headaches.
-So, it follows suit that solving these problems should help clear up your attribution.
+These three challenges are the primary source of your attribution headaches.
+So, it follows that solving these problems will help clear those headaches right up.

 1) Google Analytics Can Only Do So Much

-Google Analytics may be the ubiquitous marketing analytics platform, but it has three main limitations when it comes to multi-touch attribution.
+Google Analytics may be the ubiquitous marketing analytics platform, but it has at least three limitations when it comes to multi-touch attribution.

-For one, Google Analytics has default attribution models with limited multi-touch views.
+For one, Google Analytics’ default attribution models offer limited multi-touch views.
 Most notably, these include first touch, last touch, and a handful of others.
 Also, setting up your own custom models outside of these presets is far from easy.

 Secondly, Google Analytics only lets you compare data from 90 days prior to conversion, making it obsolete for longer sales cycles, ongoing comparisons, or historical comparisons.